javier123454321/blog/src/blog/why-you-should-hire-me-sudowrite.md

 topics: ['career', 'software']
 date: '2026-08-05'
 unlisted: true
+intro:
+  text: "Hi James, I'm Javier, your next full-stack developer."
 meta:
   desc: "A cover letter for Sudowrite, why I'm the right hire."
 ---

-Hi James, I'm Javier, your next full-stack developer.

 I wanted to share with you why this is absolutely the case, and give you reasons why passing me up would be a grave mistake.

 I don't do easy.
 I did Architecture in university.
 For those not in the know, it is one of those extremely demanding careers, where staying up all night to work on building a physical model, or to make sure that a rendering is finished is part of the culture.
 I loved it, and still do, but that seems like a distant mistress of a bygone era.
 Now I do software, and the same culture of doing hard things is there and I love it.

 I thrive on racking my brain on creating things.
-I play music, to which I've poured thousands of hours, make software, design buildings, write poetry, engage in philosophy, and volunteer a lot of my time at a Buddhist center in Madison, WI.<a name="ref1"></a>[<sup>1</sup>](#note1)
+I play music, to which I've poured thousands of hours, make software, design buildings, write poetry, engage in philosophy, and volunteer a lot of my time at a Buddhist center in Madison, WI.<a name="ref1">[(1)](#note1)</a>

 ## Things I Love About Your Job Posting